brunobord/the-black-hack/english/additional-things.md

 At the start of their turn they must roll on the **Panic!** table, and at the end of their turn they may make a **WIS** test to overcome act normally.
 This continues until the make a successful **WIS** test.

-*I think the Panic! rules are a worthy inclusion in any dungeon delving scenario - but might not be for everyone's taste, so were cut for space in the main rulebook.
-Also if you don't like the 'party game' vibe of the Fumble result, consider changing that to something more boring.*

-## Weaker warriors

-Originally Warriors were a little weaker, but received a 'buff' in power - based on feedback given early on in the Kickstarter.
-To bring them back to where they were, rule that every additional target they attack must be a new target with equal or lower HD than the last.

-*This reduces the number of opportunities to use their special ability and forces the damage to be spread out.
-A target can be attacked twice, but an additional target must be attacked between the attacks - this entirely stops the high level Warriors 'damage dumping' on single targets.*

 |   | PANIC!                                                                              |
 |:-:|:------------------------------------------------------------------------------------|
 | 1 | **Gritted Teeth** - Make a free **WIS** test in order to end the Panic.             |